-Common Formative Assessments and Targeted Tutoring
+Common Formative Assessments

-- Formative assessments are five-question quizzes given to students weekly to determine standard mastery. - o Results are evaluated to determine whether students performed at a level of minimally proficient, partially proficient, proficient, or highly proficient. - o Students who are determined to be proficient (4/5 correct) or highly proficient (5/5 correct) engage in daily enrichment activities for the following week. - o Students who scored less than 4/5 go to daily re-teach sessions for the following week. - Targeted tutoring will be assigned to students for whom after completing a week-long reteach session are not able to obtain a score of 3 or above.
+- Formative assessments are five-question quizzes given to students weekly to determine standard mastery. - o Results are evaluated to determine whether students performed at a level of minimally proficient, partially proficient, proficient, or highly proficient. - o Students who are determined to be proficient (4/5 correct) or highly proficient (5/5 correct) engage in daily enrichment activities for the following week. - o Students who scored less than 4/5 go to daily re-teach sessions for the following week.